Alfonso IX of León: Death

 Alfonso IX of León and Galicia died on 24 September 1230.
 His death was particularly significant in that his son, Ferdinand III of Castile, who was already the King of Castile, also inherited the thrones of León and Galicia from his father.
 This was thanks to the negotiations of his mother, Berengaria, who convinced her stepdaughters to renounce their claim on the throne.
 In an effort to consolidate his power over León quickly, Ferdinand III abandoned a military campaign to capture the city of Jaén immediately upon hearing news of his father's death and traveled to León to be crowned king.
 This coronation united the Kingdoms of León and Castile which would go on to dominate the Iberian Peninsula.

 Marriages and issue

 Alfonso IX married twice, both times to near relatives, and remarkably, both of his marriages were annulled for consanguinity.
 Apart from the eight children born of these two marriages, Alfonso also fathered numerous progeny with women of lower rank.

 Marriages and legitimate issue

-In 1191, Alfonso married his first cousin Theresa of Portugal, who was his mother's brother's daughter.
+In 1191, Alfonso married his first cousin, infanta Theresa of Portugal, who was his mother's brother's daughter.
 Theresa was the daughter of King Sancho I of Portugal and Queen Dulce of Aragon.
 The marriage was annulled five years later, on grounds of consanguinity but three children had been born by then, being: